ash-project/ash/documentation/tutorials/get-started-with-ash-and-phoenix.md

 2. Setup Ash, AshPhoenix and AshPostgres as dependencies
 3. Create a basic `Blog.Post` resource
 4. Create and migrate the database
+5. Learn how to interact with your resource
-5. Integrate a minimal Phoenix LiveView with Ash
+6. Integrate a minimal Phoenix LiveView with Ash

-## Things you may want to read first
+## Things You May Want to Read First

 - [Install Elixir](https://elixir-lang.org/install.html)
 - [Phoenix - Up and Running Guide](https://hexdocs.pm/phoenix/up_and_running.html)